patriciogonzalezvivo/thebookofshaders/13/README.md

 ![Blackout - Dan Holdsworth (2010)](holdsworth.jpg)

-Using more or less the same technique, it is also possible to obtain other effects like what is known as **turbulence**.
+Using more or less the same technique, it's also possible to obtain other effects like what is known as **turbulence**.
 It's essentially an fBm, but constructed from the absolute value of a signed noise to create sharp valleys in the function.

 ```glsl
 for (int i = 0; i < OCTAVES; i++) {